 2019 Bike the Ridge Supporters

-Bike the Ridge is sponsored by the City of Evanston and is made possible by support from Ridgeville Park District, AMITA Health Saint Francis Hospital Evanston, Local Fire Union 742, Bike and Roll Chicago, McGaw YMCA, Bike Doc, and Northshore University HealthSystem.
+Bike the Ridge is sponsored by the City of Evanston and is made possible by support from Ridgeville Park District, AMITA Health Saint Francis Hospital Evanston, Local Fire Union 742, Bike and Roll Chicago, McGaw YMCA, On the Fly Mobile Bicycle Repair, and NorthShore University HealthSystem.